Robpol86/robpol86.com/docs/root_certificate_authority.rst

 =======

 This guide will go over setting up an offline root certificate authority for your home network.
-It is based on what I've learned from https://jamielinux.com/docs/openssl-certificate-authority/index.html with a few changes:
+It is based on what I've learned from https://jamielinux.com/docs/openssl-certificate-authority/index.html with a few differences:

 1. This guide will include steps on setting up the root CA on a Raspberry Pi, though it should really work on any linux computer.
 If you plan on using something else as your root CA (a $200 Chromebook, an old Linux computer, etc) then